 - Knee Injuries

 In some cases, people decide not to file a claim because they assume they will not receive compensation because of past medical conditions, such as these.
 Past conditions should never be the reason you decide not to file for a potential compensation claim.
-Only a Lafayette car accident lawyer can evaluate the case and determine if you’re able to receive compensation for new or past injuries after a wreck.
+Only a car accident claim lawyer can evaluate the case and determine if you’re able to receive compensation for new or past injuries after a wreck.

 Eggshell Plaintiff Rule